tanaya-g/sedproxy_python/README.md

 # sedproxy_python
-converting sedproxy (Dolman and Laepple 2018) into python
+Converting sedproxy (Dolman and Laepple, 2018) into Python for eventual use in paleoclimate reconstructions using marine sediments.